 A science center thrives because of inviting exhibits, but also because it’s valued as a community amenity.
 A beneficial cycle begins with repeat attendance and volunteer support, providing financial support that pours back into the center.
 At Science City, the Burns & McDonnell Foundation is giving that beneficial process a kick-start with Battle of the Brains, a multimillion dollar grant program.

-We’re moving the needle.
-Since we began in 2011, more than 11,000 students have benefitted from a one-of-a-kind educational experience.
+So far, more than 11,000 students in 50 school districts have benefited from this immersive educational opportunity.
 The competition has produced four interactive exhibits: Science of Energy, Genetics: Unlock the Code, Every Last Drop and Simple Machines at Play.
-We’ve also invested in two additional exhibits — Science on a Sphere and the Burns & McDonnell Engineerium.
-These exhibits represent an investment in the community of more than $6 million.
+The Burns & McDonnell Foundation has also invested in two additional exhibits — Science on a Sphere and the Burns & McDonnell Engineerium.

-These additions have made a difference at Science City, boosting attendance by 35 percent and encouraging thousands of visitors each year to explore STEM topics.
+These additions have made a difference at Science City, helping to boost attendance by 84 percent and encouraging thousands of visitors each year to explore STEM topics.
 Students and teachers are sharing rave reviews about Science City as a place where learning and fun happen in equal measure.